Exams & Papers

 - Individual faculty members may choose to prohibit the use of computers for any particular exam, including take-home exams.

-- Students opting to write their exams on a computer must use Exam4 or turn in a CD or USB Flash drive at the completion of the examination period.
+- Students opting to write their exams on a computer must use Exam4 (or turn in a CD or USB Flash drive at the completion of the examination period if permitted by the instructor).
 The completed exam answer needs to be successfully submitted or saved to the chosen form within the allowed exam time, not after the exam time has expired.

 - Any electronic form must be readable by a system using Microsoft Windows operating system and the student’s answer file be written preferably in MS Word 2003 or 2007.
 If not able to save in Word format, save in a text (.txt) or rich text (.rtf) file.

 Students need to use Exam4 (or supply their own CDs or USB Flash drives, which must be labeled with the student’s examination number, the course number, and name of the Professor).